 'Brancusi’s Bird in space, for me, is one of the most compelling works in the collection — and, arguably, the best the artist ever made.
 Its scale and magnitude is magical; it transports you somewhere else.'

 Brancusi's L'Oiseau dans l'espace [Birds in space] are masterpieces.
 Made between 1931–1936 for the Maharaja of Indore, they are the culmination of a long series of sculptures based on themes of birds and flight.
 Significantly, the National Gallery's Birds in space are the biggest marble sculptures of the series which – unlike others – survived without sustaining any major damage.
 Birds in space are made of polished marble, each constructed from two pieces of stone joined at the waist with a stainless-steel dowel.
 This area is extremely fragile with numerous cracks, with a thin layer of stone surrounding the metal rod.

-The Birds' construction – a heavy top joined to a small and thin bottom – makes these sculptures very fragile and difficult to move.
+The Birds in space's construction – a heavy top joined to a small and thin bottom – makes these sculptures very fragile and difficult to move.
 For this reason, these sculptures had not been relocated since their original installation in 1982 until 1995.
 A special system was devised in 1995 to rigidly hold and secure each of the Birds during their deinstallation and journey through the building.
 A frame with a collar immobilises the sculpture on its base while a custom-made fibreglass shell encapsulates and secures the work of art.

 Each installation/deinstallation takes several weeks and requires a team of highly skilled and specialised conservators, technicians, and art installers.

-For more information please read Beata Tworek-Matuszkiewicz's article 'The Flight of Brancusi Birds: De-Installation and Packing of Two Marble Sculptures', published in Studies in Conservation.
+For more from Conservation on Brancusi’s Birds in space read The Flight of Brancusi Birds: De-Installation and Packing of Two Marble Sculptures.